 How States Tax Adult Use Cannabis and Spend Resulting Revenue

-Ohio’s enacted statute, which became effective on December 7, 2023, establishes Chapter 3780 within the Ohio Revised Code.
-Among other things, the law specifies how recreational marijuana will be taxed and how the resulting tax revenue will be allocated although members of the Ohio General Assembly and Governor Mike DeWine have expressed interest in possible revisions to the ballot initiative’s tax rate and tax revenue allocations.
+Ohio’s original enacted statute, which became effective on December 7, 2023, established Chapter 3780 (now 3796 following S.B.
+56) within the Ohio Revised Code.
+Among other things, the law specified how recreational marijuana will be taxed and how the resulting tax revenue will be allocated.
+On December 9, 2025, the Ohio General Assembly passed Senate Bill 56, which makes several changes to Ohio’s marijuana laws and for the first time addresses intoxicating hemp products.
+The bill, which becomes effective March 20, 2026, also changed how adult use excise tax revenue is allocated.

-NOTE: This page does not incorporate citations.
+NOTE: This page was last updated January 27, 2026.
+It does not incorporate citations.
 Download the reports below to find the full list of sources and references used.

 Potential Loss of Host Community Cannabis Fund Revenue: Ohio Municipalities Give Their Two Cents